-Level 4 (Grades 9-12) - Be sure to review section 4306 general instructions.
-Project must have at least two (2) of the skills/techniques required for the ADC Level 4 project work.
-Some classes have specific Level 4 skills/techniques which must be incorporated into the exhibit.
+Grades 9-12 - Review section 4306 general instructions.
+Project must have at least two (2) skills/techniques identified as appropriate for the ADC Level 3 or Level 4 project work.
+Some classes have specific skills/techniques which must be incorporated into the exhibit.

-18. One-piece lined or unlined garment (pants, skirt, coat, jacket, dress, jumpsuit, uniform, formalwear, costume, or any other similar garment) with two (2) or more of the specific skills/techniques listed under any of the following headings in the Level 4 Mastery Sheet: Collar/Cuff, Buttons and Buttonholes, Fasteners, Hem, Interfacing/Under lining/Interlining, Lining, Seam, Seam/Finish, Zipper.
+- 14. One-piece lined or unlined garment (pants, skirt, coat, jacket, dress, jumpsuit, uniform, formalwear, costume, or any other similar garment) with two (2) or more of the specific skills/techniques listed under any of the following headings in the Level 4 Mastery Sheet: Collar/Cuff, Buttons and Buttonholes, Fasteners, Hem, Interfacing/Under lining/Interlining, Lining, Seam, Seam/Finish, Zipper. - 15.
+Two-piece lined or unlined ensemble/coordinate (coat/jacket/vest/shirt/blouse with dress/pants/slacks/skirt/etc., suit, costume, or any other similar two-piece coordinate with two (2) or more of the specific skills/techniques listed under any of the following headings in the Level 4 Mastery Sheet: Collar/Cuff, Buttons and Buttonholes, Fasteners, Hem, Interfacing/Under lining/Interlining, Lining, Seam, Seam/Finish, Zipper. - 16.
+Sewn Fashion Accessory with closure/fastener and seams.
+(Examples: hat/earmuffs, wallet, bag/purse/backpack, costume accessory (such as gloves, apron, bustier), textile-based jewelry, or any similar sewn accessory.
+See specific skills/techniques listed under the following headings Level 3 Mastery: Buttons and Buttonholes, Fasteners, Seams, and Seam Finish which may apply.

-- 19. Two-piece lined or unlined ensemble/coordinate (coat/jacket/vest/shirt/blouse with dress/pants/slacks/skirt/etc., suit, costume, or any other similar two-piece coordinate with two (2) or more of the specific skills/techniques listed under any of the following headings in the Level 4 Mastery Sheet: Collar/Cuff, Buttons and Buttonholes, Fasteners, Hem, Interfacing/Under lining/Interlining, Lining, Seam, Seam/Finish, Zipper. - 20.
-Fashion Garment or Accessory created by Knitting/Crocheting/Tatting/Felting or similar technique.
-No accessory is to be constructed from commercial/purchased fabric (woven, knit, felt, etc.) Knitted or crocheted exhibit must have two (2) or more of the specific skills/techniques listed under any of the following headings in the Level 4 Mastery Sheet: Crochet and/or Knitting. - 21.
-Functional Fashion Accessory or Garment designed for Special Needs.
+17. Fashion Garment or Accessory created by Knitting/Crocheting/Tatting/Felting or similar technique.

+No accessory is to be constructed from commercial/purchased fabric (woven, knit, felt, etc.) Knitted or crocheted exhibit must have two (2) or more of the specific skills/techniques listed under any of the following headings in the Level 4 Mastery Sheet: Crochet and/or Knitting.

+18. Functional Fashion Accessory or Garment designed for Special Needs.
 "Special Needs" being the individual requirements of a person with a mental, emotional, physical disability or disease."
 MUST include a description of whom it was made for, why the need, any special adaptations per the individuals request and any other pertinent information supporting the finished product.
-(Examples of fashion accessories or garment: apron/tidy-top; garment adaptation; mastectomy pillow; cancer cap/hat; slippers/shoes; wheel chair coat, gloves, backpack, cell phone caddy; etc. This exhibit is for fashion accessories and garments worn by the person.
+(Examples of fashion accessories or garment: apron/tidy-top; garment adaptation; mastectomy pillow; cancer cap/hat; slippers/shoes; wheelchair - coat, gloves, backpack, cell phone caddy; etc. This exhibit is for fashion accessories and garments worn by the person.
 See IDC class 40 for other special needs item.)
-See Citizenship through Service Learning and Sewing for Special Needs instructions. - 22.
-Recycling/Upcycling Apparel on a Budget Focus is on the skill/technique mastery applied to the recycling/upcycling of a garment with a budget of \$10.
+See Citizenship through Service Learning and Sewing for Special Needs instructions.

+19. Recycling/Upcycling Apparel on a Budget - Focus is on the skill/technique mastery applied to the recycling/upcycling of a garment with a budget of \$10.
 Must include an expense sheet for any supplies/garments purchased.
 In kind or on hand supplies (thread, fabric/trim scraps, buttons, interfacing, etc.) used in the design and construction are also to be listed on the expense sheet.
 Exhibit must include before and after (garment being worn) pictures and a written description of the design and construction process/steps the member undertook.
-See Frugal Fashion Instruction Sheet and other OK Recycle and Redesign resources. - \\ See Class 23 All Grades: Apparel Design Project Portfolio
+See Frugal Fashion Instruction Sheet and other OK Recycle and Redesign resources.

+See Class 20 All Grades: Apparel Design Project Portfolio